Children’s Urgent Care – Services

 With prescription and lab services available on site, Children’s Urgent Care offers urgent medical treatment for: common illnesses, minor injuries, flu shots, sports physicals, and much more!
 Learn about our range of services below.

-COVID testing & Rapid COVID testing is now available at Children’s Urgent Care for patients under age 18 AND their parent/guardian.
+COVID testing & Rapid COVID testing is now available at Children’s Urgent Care for patients under age 18 AND their asymptomatic parents/guardian.
 You and your child’s COVID results are available within 15 minutes!

 Treatment of minor illnesses and injuries